 Slowly and flirtatiously its notes are revealed in phases, toying with the wearer.
 I detected mandarin among the initial notes as it peeked around the curves of the lavender, vanilla and musk.
 I can’t say there’s ever a point when one note grabs the spotlight and maintains it, except maybe for the vanilla notes which seem a little brighter the morning after.
 Instead, the entire experience remains a well-executed dance, with each note always in motion.
 I have also applied it to my hair and it adds some lustre and certainly softens my texture a bit.

-Hype scares me to a certain extent because it initially points to herd mentality or the act of conforming.
-So when I decided I was ready to enter Frédéric Malle’s scent world, I didn’t want to do so with one of the fragrances such as Portrait of a Lady for example as this was a blind buy.
-I’m glad that I opted to go with one of the oils and I’d suggest getting to know fragrance brands using this method in case you’re not sold on a fragrance.
+Hype scares me to a certain extent, so when I decided I was ready to enter Frédéric Malle’s scent world, I didn’t want to do so with one of the better-known fragrances such as Portrait of a Lady.
+I’m glad that I opted to go with one of the oils and I’d suggest getting to know fragrance brands using this method if their portfolio has these options.

 Musc Ravageur Body and Hair Oil doesn’t burst into the room, instead, it enters quietly yet brings an aura, a commanding presence that chooses a spot and unfurls its magic right there, as opposed to flitting about from place to place seeking attention.
 It’s sillage or staying power is superb, plus it remains evident well into the next day.
 The scent of this oil is for the wearer more so than for anyone else.
 It’s quietly seductive, inviting extended snuggles plus I adore how hydrated it keeps my skin.